Mannlicher M1888: Kuaili 1888 Kiangnan rifle 7.62x55

 China also used this rifle extensively during the Qing dynasty and the Republican era.
 China first bought Mannlicher 88 rifles before the First Sino-Japanese War in 1894–1895 and after that started production of the unlicensed Kuaili 1888 Kiangnan copy.
-These rifles use the proprietary 7.62x55mmR cartridge but purportedly will accept 7.62x54mmR ammunition without issue.
+These rifles use a proprietary 7.62x55mmR cartridge but purportedly will accept 7.62x54mmR ammunition without issue.

 M1888-95 rifle

 During WW1, M.88-90 rifles were pulled from storage and used alongside the newer M90 and M95s, but due to their age and lack of maintenance were often worn and had corroded barrels.
-Many that were sent in for repair were rebarrelled and given the newer M95 rear leaf sights, as well as a wooden handguard to bring them up to a similar standard (some M.88/90s received the handguard but retained their quadrant sights).
+Many that were sent in for repair were rebarrelled and given the newer M95 rear leaf sights, as well as a wooden handguard to bring them up to a similar standard (some M.88/90s received the handguard but retained their quadrant sights-Bulgaria in particular was more consistent in adding handguards to their M.88 rifles).

 Note that the M.88-95 designation is a collector's term, as these did not appear to be separated from unmodified M.88-90 rifles.
 Many surplus M.88-90 and M.88-95 handguards are also missing-the new handguards were fitted over the existing barrel bands using only spring clips, and thus are prone to being damaged or lost as they were less durable (the same is true of original M91 handguards).

+Semi-auto conversion

+Circa 1918 Bulgaria converted about 1,200 M88/90s to be semi automatic and to feed from 20 round detachable box magazines with support of a bipod.
+Most were destroyed by the Military Inter-Allied Commission of Control after 1920 and are a rare piece today.